 The Seattle Central Library, located downtown, is always worth a visit for its striking architectural design and beautiful 11-story interior.
 It’s also a blessing for parents because it’s open seven days a week and you’ll find free parking, free Wi-Fi, air-conditioning on hot days, plenty of restrooms, and a children’s center.
 You can also visit one of the many other branches of the Seattle Public Library; they have nearly 30 locations throughout Seattle.

-Looking to grab a tasty meal with your kiddo in Seattle?
-Here are some of our favorite kid-friendly Seattle restaurants:
+Looking for more dining options?
+Here are some of our favorite kid-friendly Seattle restaurants and cafes:

-- Muriel’s in Seward Park (located inside Third Place Books; afterwards you can browse the bookstore and then swing by the Seward Park playground)
+- Muriel’s in Seward Park: it’s located inside Third Place Books so afterwards you can browse the bookstore and then swing by the Seward Park playground.

 7. Shop for a new toy at Seattle’s children’s stores